Cleaning & Caring for Scleral Lenses

 Most people can comfortably wear scleral contact lenses for up to 12 to 14 hours at a time.
 The best time to remove the lenses is approximately an hour before going to sleep.
 If your lenses fog up in the middle of the day, it’s best to remove them at that time.

 The fogginess might be due to a poor fit.
 If the lens is poorly aligned with the eye it causes fogginess, which, in turn, causes mucus to form and get trapped in the saline layer of the lens, leading to blurred vision.
-At The Scleral Lens Centre At Village Eye Centre, we ensure the best fit for our patients, thanks to our professionally custom-designed lenses fit each eye.
+At Village Eye Centre, we ensure the best fit for our patients, thanks to our professionally custom-designed lenses fit each eye.
 This prevents misalignment and fogging.
 If you experience any fogginess, please get in touch with our optometric team.

 Remove Debris Using Multi-Purpose Lens Solution